blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 {% include figure.html %}

-### Inclusion Distance Average
+### Inclusion Distance (in slots, per epoch)
+We begin the profiling of clusters with average and standard deviation of inclusion distance per epoch,  namely `InclusionDistanceAvg` and `InclusionDistanceStdDev`, which is computed over the inclusion distances in all 32 slots within that epoch.

-The bar charts provided below presents average inclusion distance for each cluster:
+The bar charts provided below present average inclusion distance for each cluster:
 <p float="left">
   <img src="images/barplots/barplot_mean_clusters_InclusionDistanceAvg.png" width="400"/>
   <img src="images/barplots/barplot_stdev_clusters_InclusionDistanceAvg.png" width="400"/>